 Rockefeller Center Christmas Tree

 Viewing a towering 75-foot Norway spruce decked out in thousands of colorful lights is another perennially popular holiday tradition.
-In late November the tree is erected in the plaza outside 30 Rockefeller Center—where your clients can also ice-skate or take in a holiday performance from the world-famous Rockettes dance troupe—and radiates comfort and joy until early January.
+On December 4 the tree will be erected in the plaza outside 30 Rockefeller Center—where your clients can also ice-skate or take in a holiday performance from the world-famous Rockettes dance troupe—and radiates comfort and joy until early January.

 NYE Ball Drop.
 Photo: Amy Hart